 Design a recruitment campaign to ensure key target audiences are reached.

-The apprentice position is advertised and normal organisation recruitment process is followed ie selection process, interview panel.
+Ensure the apprentice position is advertised and normal organisation recruitment process is followed ie selection process, interview panel.

 Apprentice is offered the position, accepts and normal organisation procedure for recruitment follows.